alechp/growbuildserve/content/blog/todoist-label-filter-limitations/index.md

+---
+title: Two Biggest Limitation of Labels & Filters in Todoist
+date: "2019-05-15T05:02:00"
+description: Let's explore the normal flow of importing assets into a directory.
+After, let's look at how this could be improved.
+---

-# 2 Biggest Limitations of Labels & Filters in Todoist
+# Two Biggest Limitations of Labels & Filters in Todoist

 ## Pain Point